torin-stephen/ncmpcpp/README.md

 The simplest way to compile this package is:

-  1. `cd` to the directory containing the package's source code.
+  1. Run `cd` to the directory containing the package's source code.

-  For the next two commands, `csh` users will need to prefix them with `sh `.
+  *For the next two commands, `csh` users will need to prefix them with `sh `.*

   2. Run `./autogen.sh` to generate the `configure` script.

   3. Run `./configure` to configure the package for your system.
-This will take a while.
-While running, it prints some messages telling which features it is checking for.
+This will take a while, and while running, it prints some messages telling which features it is checking for.

   4. Run `make` to compile the package.